 When you post to it, what’s the response?
 Do you get likes and shares?
 Or do you make sales?

-I know people love their likes and shares but they’re literally called vanity metrics in our industry.
+I know people love their likes and shares but they’re literally called vanity metrics in my industry.

 At some point you’ve got to ask whether you’re not missing out on getting more 4×4 owners through your door.

 There are other channels you could be targeting to get more clients.